 - 2 tbsp garlic and ginger paste

-- 1 tbsp garam masala
+- 1 tbsp tandoori masala

-- 1 tbsp curry powder
+- 1 tbsp Madras curry powder

-- 1 tsp Kashmiri chilli powder (optional)
+- 1 tbsp Kashmiri chilli powder or spicy red chilli powder

 - 1 tsp kasoori methi (dried fenugreek leaves)